 Citable filing context

-SYF's research view summarizes recent SEC filing context, starting with mda_quarterly from Apr 23, 2026.
+SYF's research view summarizes recent SEC filing context, starting with other from Aug 17, 2026.

 | Filed | Item | Context |